restrepo/pydroid_with_termux/README.md

 which would open the JupyterLab interface in the browser, like in the image in the [section below](https://github.com/restrepo/pydroid_with_termux/blob/main/README.md#termux)

 ## Termux
-* Install "Termux" from Google Play in your phone.
-Open the application and in terminal prompt type
+* Install Termux from Google Play in your phone.
+Open the application, then in the terminal prompt, type
 ```bash
 termux-setup-storage
 ```
-and in the popup allow Termux to access photos, media, and files on your device.
+and in the emergent popup allow Termux to access photos, media, and files on your device.
-In particular, this allow for read/write permissions in the `/storage/emulated/0` directory to be shared with Pydroid 3.
+In particular, this would allow for read/write permissions in the `/storage/emulated/0` directory to be shared with Pydroid 3.

 * Install `git` with
 ```bash